milisp/misleading-macos-damaged-warning/README.md

 ## 🧪 Real-World Cases

-See [CASES.md](./CASES.md) for community-submitted stories, or view a few highlights below:
+See More than 50 [CASES.md](./CASES.md) for community-submitted stories, or view a few highlights below:

 ### 📁 CASE: All Files Marked as Damaged After macOS Monterey Update
 [Apple Forum](https://discussions.apple.com/thread/253714860)